 STEP 2: Add all the other ingredients to the pot: 2/3 cup freshly squeezed orange juice, 4 tablespoons orange jam, 2 tablespoons rice vinegar, 2 tablespoons soy sauce, 2 teaspoons sifted corn starch, and spices (a large pinch of turmeric and cayenne pepper).

 STEP 3: Cook, stirring from time to time for a few minutes until the sauce thickens.
 It should be sweet and sour.
 If it’s too sweet, add a little more vinegar, and if it’s too sour – some jam.
 It can be served right away or blended until completely smooth (this is what I prefer).
 Serve the sauce with the fish.

 How to make for a crowd: This recipe can be easily scaled up or down.
-The sauce yields two very generous servings (we like a lot of sauce!), so scale acording to the number of your guests.
+The sauce yields two very generous servings (we like a lot of sauce!), so scale according to the number of your guests.
 As for the salmon, use about 7oz/200g fish per person.
-This is one bigger fillet as on the main photo, or 1.5 smaller fillets as on the preparation steps photos.
-Sprinkle each fillet with salt and pepper to taste, pour over some olive oil and sprinkle with 1 tablespoon flaked almonds.
+This is one bigger fillet as on the main photo or 1.5 smaller fillets as on the preparation step photos.
+Sprinkle each fillet with salt and pepper to taste, pour over some olive oil and sprinkle with 1 tablespoon of flaked almonds.

 Salmon with almonds and orange ginger sauce

 - salt and pepper to taste

 orange ginger sauce:

 - 1 large clove garlic

 - 1.5- inch piece of ginger 4 cm